svaderia/quote-of-the-day/README.md

 The new `json` files can be accessed at `https://raw.githubusercontent.com/svaderia/quote-of-the-day/main/quotes/{month}.json`.

 ## Show quotes on your website
+We will use custom JavaScript and HTML to quickly read the json and parse a quote.

 ```javascript
 document.addEventListener("DOMContentLoaded", function () {